irtnog/aws-static-website/README.md

   On macOS, use [MacPorts](https://www.macports.org/) (preferred) or [HomeBrew](https://brew.sh/) to install jq.

 - Optionally, set (and export) the environment variable **AWS_PROFILE** to the AWS CLI [named profile](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-profiles.html) to use, e.g., `corpdev`.

-- Optionally, set (and export) the environment variable **AWS_REGION** to the AWS data center cluster to which the CloudFormation stack will be deployed, e.g., `us-east-1`.

 In the example commands shown below, these shell variables will be used as follows: